rahulrraj/terraform-aws-lambda/README.md

 Once you apply the plan you should be able to go to the following url.
 {var.name}-simple.${var.domain}/WeatherForecast

+# Inputs
+Refer to variables.tf for list of input variable and descriptions around that.

+# Outputs
+Refer to output.tf for list of outputs and descriptions around that.

+# Dependencies
+The module internally uses a common module (modules/common).
+Using this I can avoid duplication of code for creating resources for secondary endpoints in case of failover routing policy.
+The acm code can also be moved to the common module which will remove some duplication.
+Its in my TODO list.

+# Developer Section
+- This has been build with Terraform v0.11.14, so you need to have that installed.
+- Before check-in code make sure to run command ```terraform fmt```

+# To Do
+- Upgrade to support specific http method, rather than just for proxy integration
+- Move acm code in the common module, will reduce few lines of code
+- output lambda arn and demonstrate how that can be used to extend lambda

 # Troubleshooting
 - Running this for the first time may take little extra time as AWS certificate validation can take anywhere up to 40 min.